-Use the following checklist as a general guide only - please work with your Faculty Advisor to determine your own individualized path forward, but keep in mind that these benchmarks are recommended (and some are required by the Graduate College) to keep you moving forward on a 4 semester timeline.
+Use the following checklist as a general guide only - please work with your faculty advisor to determine your own individualized path forward, but keep in mind that these benchmarks are recommended (and some are required by the Graduate College) to keep you moving forward on a 4-semester timeline.

-SEMESTER 1 Deadline Benchmark / Task Done Week 1 Submit Responsible Conduct of Research form in GradPath.
-Review Graduate College policies.
+SEMESTER 1 Deadline Benchmark / Task Done Week 1 Submit Responsible Conduct of Research form in GradPath .
+Review Graduate College policies .
 Review CHEE Graduate Student Handbook.
 Weeks 1-2 Meet w/ CHEE faculty to determine research project and advisor (see Graduate Handbook Sec.
 3.1).
-Email Graduate Program Coordinator, Grace Fuller (gracefuller@arizona.edu) with Cat Card number in order to get keyless access to Harshbarger Building.
+Email Graduate program coordinator, Grace Fuller ( gracefuller@arizona.edu ) with Cat Card number to get keyless access to Harshbarger Building.
 Email Grace Fuller (gracefuller@arizona.edu) with preferred lab coat size so that new lab coat can be ordered.
-Take online lab safety course (See Graduate Handbook Sec.
+Take online lab safety course (See Grad Handbook Sec.
 3.5).
 Log in with NetID and password.
-Choose "General Laboratory Chemical Safety Training."
-Submit Lab M/ - 1 2 Training Certificate to Grace Fuller (gracefuller@arizona.edu).
-Week 3 Submit CHEE Advisor Selection Form no later than Friday of Week 3 (see Graduate SEMESTER 2 Handbook Sec.
+Search for "General Laboratory Chemical Safety Training" (Course ID #0000003299).
+Submit Lab Training Cert to Grace Fuller (gracefuller@arizona.edu).
+Week 3 Submit CHEE Advisor Selection Form no later than Friday of Week 3 (see Graduate Handbook Sec.
 3.1 and Appendix A6).
-Deadline Benchmark / Task Done Due by Submit Plan of Study by semester's end in GradPath (See Graduate Handbook Sec. semester end 4.2.4 and 5.2.2). b benchmarks in semester 3 unless you have missed some in earlier semesters!
-SEMESTER 4 Sendiniario in semester s unicos you have missed some in earner semesters.
-Deadline Benchmark / Task Done Weeks 1-5 Submit Master's Committee Appointment Form in GradPath (see Graduate Handbook Sec.
+SEMESTER 2 Deadline Benchmark / Task Done Due by semester end Submit Plan of Study by semester's end in GradPath (See Graduate Handbook Sec.
+4.2.4 and 5.2.2). , SEMESTER 4 benchmarks in semester 3 unless you have missed some in earlier semesters!
+Deadline Deadline Benchmark / Task Done Weeks 1-5 Submit Master's Committee Appointment Form in GradPath (see Graduate Handbook Sec.
 4.2.5 and 5.2.3).
-Check the "No" radio button next to the question "Do you have a Master's committee" and submit.
-For Environmental Engineering students only: Review defense procedures with Faculty Advisor.
-For Environmental Engineering students only: Determine report defense date with Faculty Advisor.
-2-4 weeks Charles and define and Carle designation in Fee In Addition Consults before Submit report drafts and finals electronically to Faculty Advisor for review.
-(Environmental Engineering) Complete any report revisions required by Faculty Advisor BEFORE graduation. report defense or (Chemical Engineering) Once report has been successfully approved/defended, make sure faculty advisor graduation informs Grace Fuller (gracefuller@arizona.edu) that all requirements for MS Non- G thesis have been completed so she can confirm completion in GradPath.
+Check the "No" radio button next to the question "Do you have a Master's committee" if you are a Chemical Engineering non-thesis MS student and submit.
+Environmental Engineering students follow instructions in Section 5.3.8 in the CHEE Graduate Handbook.
+For Environmental Engineering students only: Review defense procedures with Faculty advisor.
+For Environmental Engineering students only: Determine report defense date with Faculty advisor.
+2-4 weeks before (Environmental Submit report drafts and finals electronically to faculty advisor for review.
+Engineering) report defense Complete any report revisions required by faculty advisor BEFORE graduation. or (Chemical Engineering) graduation Once report has been successfully approved/defended, make sure faculty advisor informs Grace Fuller (gracefuller@arizona.edu) that all requirements for MS Nonthesis have been completed so she can request completion in GradPath.

 Week of graduation Complete exit survey.
 Contact Grace Fuller (gracefuller@arizona.edu) for link to survey.
 Complete exit interview.
-Contact Dr. Farhang Shadman (shadman@erc.arizona.edu) to schedule interview.
-Turn in any (ALL) keys to Key Desk (if not remaining to complete a PhD).
-Clean out desk and notify Grace Fuller (gracefuller@arizona.edu) that desk is available (if not remaining to complete a PhD).
+Contact Darla Chessmore (darla1120@arizona.edu) to schedule interview.
+Turn in any (ALL) keys to Key Desk or to Grace Fuller in an envelope with your name and Student ID # written on it (if not remaining to complete a PhD).
+Clean out desk and notify Grace Fuller ( gracefuller@arizona.edu ) that desk is available (if not remaining to complete a PhD).